 The Tzani Cave is 1.6 km from the Plateau of Omalos, however it too is a very deep and dangerous cave and you can only look inside a couple of steps.

 Choose from different local experienced guides who will give you an unforgettable experience in the heart of Crete.
 Adventurous and curious travellers will appreciate their authentic approach which is respectful to the natural environment and the local Cretan culture.

 Dromolatis will take you on personal hiking and mountaineering routes through the White Mountains Crete , starting in Paleochora.
 Take a 7 day small group tour with Manolis or arrange your own custom tour with him.
 He knows these mountains well and is a passionate local, sharing his place and his culture with heart.

 Aori Walks take treks into the White Mountains Crete, choose from your own private custom tour or 1-7 day treks with Anne, who is fluent in Greek, French, English and German and a very experienced, licensed trekking guide.

 Tours by Locals hooks you up with locals taking their own tours around their beloved home town or region.
-Take a tour of Agia Irini Gorge or Imbros Gorge with Costas and get the insider track on his home town on other local tours he offers.
+Take a tour of Agia Irini Gorge with George and get the insider track on his home town on other local tours he offers.